-As shown in the table below, there are "drug payment stages" for your Medicare Part D prescription drug coverage under our plan.
+As shown in the table below, there are "drug payment stages" for your prescription drug coverage under our plan.
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.

 Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Stage Initial Coverage Stage Coverage Gap Stage Catastrophic Coverage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
 You begin in this stage when you fill your first prescription of the year.
 During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$2,960.
+You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,020.
 (Details are in Section 5 of this chapter.)
 The plan continues to pay its share of the cost of your drugs and you pay your share of the cost.
-For generic drugs in all Tiers you pay your share of the cost or 65% of the costs whichever is lower.
-For brand name drugs in all Tiers you pay your share of the cost or 45% of the price (plus a portion of the dispensing fee) whichever is lower.
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$4,700.
+You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,350.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
 During this stage, the plan will pay most of the cost of your drugs for the rest of the plan year.
 (Details are in Section 7 of this chapter.)